-Along the way I learned to love salads, vegetable side dishes and get creative by adding a distinctive twist and healthier update to my former favorite recipes.
+I learned to like, then love salads, vegetable side dishes and get creative by adding a distinctive twist and healthier update to my former favorite recipes.
 It was important for me to learn to incorporate meatless main dishes and reduce meats in general.
 I started drinking healthy protein fruit and/or vegetable smoothies and snacking on energy and protein bites and balls to keep from getting too hungry.
 I also relied on detox drinks and infused waters to drink more water, to feel fuller.
-This is how I was able to get to a healthier weight, and earn my way off all medications, because I no longer required them.
+This is how I was able to get to a healthier weight, and earn my way off most medications, because I no longer required them.

 Since changing your style of eating is difficult, I gradually made the transition over six months, which still continues to improve today.
 One thing that helped was when I started eliminating sandwiches and substituted lower calorie and lower carbohydrate, wraps.
 Then I got excited about wrap spreads.
-I realized that for me, a plant-based diet made me feel my best.
-I Although you’ll find lots of great recipes with meats, soups and pastas, dairy, and eggs, too!
+I realized that for me, a plant-based diet made me feel my best and lose weight pretty easily.
+Although you’ll find lots of great recipes with meats, soups and pastas, dairy, and eggs, too.
 Not that I didn’t have some diet buster high-calorie desserts , especially cookies and cupcakes.
 I once ate an entire bag of Pepperidge Farms macadamia nut cookies, which can happen if you feel too deprived.
 So, I learned much smaller portion sizes, regular meals, and some minimal snacking was also critical to my success.

 The bottom line…

 I hope you’ll be inspired to cook, eat, and live healthier!
-Mostly, I hope you’ll find among the 500+ recipes what you need to inspire your own good health!
+Mostly, I hope you’ll find among these 600+ recipes what you need to inspire your own good health!
+I’ve worked hard to create these recipes to taste really great!
 No matter where your diet is starting from, you’ll find the right type of recipe to improve your diet among these pages!
 Thanks for visiting!